 Becoming Size Happy

 I wasn’t happy.
-I was in an almost decade long battle with bulimia, and I thought it was extremely normal to have zero confidence.
+It’s because I was in an almost decade long battle with bulimia, and I thought it was extremely normal to have zero confidence.
 I assumed most people were just full of shit if they said they loved themselves and their bodies and they weren’t skinny.
 I’m so grateful that I was wrong about all of it.

 After years of senseless mental and physical abuse I caused myself, I can proudly say that I am size happy.
 There’s no emphasis on a number or label in a clothing tag.
 I’m just size happy.